stingerfun/Extended-Gamma-Sprinkled-Model-/README.md

 Each subfolder contains genetic mapping data used for crossover interference analysis.

-### /simulations
+### /tables

-This folder contains data from simulation studies:
+This folder contains data from simulation tables for different chromosome maps with step of size 5cM:

-- Table 1: Comparison of standard and extended gamma-sprinkling models
-- Table 3: Results of applying extended gamma-sprinkling model to analyzed chromosomes

 ## Data Format

-Population data is provided in standard genetic mapping file formats.
-Simulation data is provided in CSV format.
+Population data is provided in standard Multipoint software genetic mapping file CSV format.

 ## Usage